 What constitutes a team?

 A team is comprised of at least 2 pairs of players with no more than 3 pairs representing the team in any given event.
-These pairs and/or players do not need to be the same at each event.
+These pairs and/or players do not need to be the same at each event nor do they need to compete in the same division.
 Each team can designate one or two captions who have the final decision on the team make up for each event.

 How is a team score calculated?

-Team scores equal the sum of the two lowest scores by all the pairs on the team.
-If a team has 3 pairs with scores of -4, -1 and +3, the team score would be -5, dropping the +3 score.
+Team scores equal the sum of the two highest place points of all the pairs on the team.
+If the team pairs earn 90, 38, and 30 points in their respective divisions, the total team score would be 128.

 How good do I have to be to play?